kevinblumenfeld/PSCloudConnect/PSCloudConnect/docs/Get-LAConnected.md

 Connects to some or all of the Office 365/Azure services based on switches provided at runtime.

-Office 365 tenant name, for example, either contoso or contoso.onmicrosoft.com must be provided with -Tenant parameter For AzureOnly, provide a unique name for the -Tenant parameter
+Office 365 tenant name, for example, either contoso or contoso.onmicrosoft.com must be provided with -Tenant parameter When connecting to just Azure, it is still required to provide a unique name for the -Tenant parameter.

 Locally saves and encrypts to a file the username and password.
 The encrypted file...